J-flash15/J-flash15/proposal.md2.md

 TODO

-Doing this project would teach me something new in python.
+Doing this project would teach me something new in python Audio file, readFrame, some much more.

 ### In a sentence (or list of features), define a BETTER outcome for your final project.
 I.e., what do you THINK you can accomplish before the final project's deadline?

 TODO

-Get much done by trying my best.
+i think i can Get much done if i persevere and use imagination and a plan

 ### In a sentence (or list of features), define a BEST outcome for your final project.
 I.e., what do you HOPE to accomplish before the final project's deadline?